 - iv.
 The longitudinal slope of the swale or vegetated area shall not exceed five percent except where not practical due to physical constraints.
 In these cases, devices to slow the rate of runoff and encourage infiltration to reduce pollution delivery shall be provided; - v.
 The swale's cross section shall be trapezoidal with a minimum bottom width of two feet: - vi.
 The side slopes of the swale or vegetated area shall be no steeper than 3:1 (horizontal to vertical); - vii.
 The minimum length of the swale or vegetated areal shall be 100 feet; and - viii.
 Low density projects may use treatment swales designed in accordance with 15A NCAC 02H .1061 in lieu of the requirements specified in Sub-Items (i-v) of this Item. - 4.
 HIGH DENSITY PROJECTS.
 In addition to complying with the project density requirements of Item (1) of this Section, high density projects shall comply with the following: - Stormwater Control Measures (SCMs) shall be designed, constructed, and maintained so that the project achieves either "runoff treatment" or "runoff volume match" as those terms are defined in 15A NCAC 02B .0621; - b.
 For high density projects designed to achieve runoff treatment, the required storm depth shall be one inch in the Protected Area (WS-IV-PA) and one and one half inch in the Critical Area (WS-IV-CA. Applicants shall have the option to design projects to achieve runoff volume match in lieu of runoff treatment; - c.
 Stormwater runoff from off-site areas and "existing development," as that term is defined in 15A NCAC 02B .0621, shall not be required to be treated in the SCM.
 Runoff from off-site areas or existing development that is not bypassed shall be included in sizing of on-site SCMs; - d.
 SCMs shall meet the relevant MDC set forth in 15A NCAC 02H .1050 through .1062; and - e.
 Stormwater outlets shall be designed so that they do not cause erosion downslope of the discharge point during the peak flow from the 10-year storm event as shown by engineering calculations. - 5.
 OPTIONS FOR IMPLEMENTING PROJECT DENSITY.
 The Watershed Review Board shall have the following options in place of or in addition to the requirements of Item (a) above, as appropriate: - a.
-The Watershed Review Board may administer oversight of future development activities in single-family detached residential developments that exceed the applicable low density requirements by tracking dwelling units rather than percentage built-upon area, as long as the SCM is sized to capture and treat runoff from (1) all pervious and built-upon surfaces shown on the development plan and (2) any off-site drainage from pervious and built-upon surfaces, and when an additional safety factor of 15 percent of built-upon area of the project site is figured in.
+The Watershed Review Board may allow only low density development in their water supply watershed areas in accordance with this Section. - b.
+The Watershed Review Board may regulate low density single-family detached residential development using the minimum lot size requirements, dwelling unit per acre requirements, built-upon area percentages, or some combination of these. - c.
+10/70 OPTION.
+Outside of WS-I watersheds and the critical areas of WS-II, WS-III, and WS-IV watersheds, the Watershed Review Board may regulate new development under the "10/70 option" in accordance with the following requirements: - i.
+A maximum of 10 percent of the land area of a water supply watershed outside of the critical area and within the City's planning jurisdiction may be developed with new development projects and expansions of existing development of up to 70 percent built-upon area. - ii.
+In water supply watersheds classified on or before August 3, 1992, the beginning amount of acreage available under this option shall be based